kristjanmik/kjosturett-web/README.md

 ## Data sources
 We have various data sources.
 Described below are data sources that are available after the build step, but the raw data is also available in /build

+## Thingmenn.is
+[Thingmenn.is](http://thingmenn.is) is a great project where you can see all the discussion by people in Alþingi, ranked by how they vote.

 ### Where do I vote?
 You can query the kjorskra endpoint at: https://kjorskra.kjosturett.is/leita/{{VALID-KENNITALA}}.
 This endpoint can take up to 2-4 seconds to load since we are using a very slow screenscraper.
 Second request to this endpoint with the same kennitala is cached heavily for 1 month. *If .success is false, the kennitala is most likely invalid*